ucdavisdatalab/workshop_python_basics/chapters/02_pandas-basics.md

 x
 ```

-This happens because of the way Python handles variables.
-In Python, variables
+This happens because of how Python handles containers.
+When you create a
-point, or **refer**, to a location in your computer's memory.
-New variables
+container, Python stores it in your computer's memory.
+If you then assign the
-created from the same data continue to point to that data unless directed
-otherwise, and thus operations on separate variables, or **references** can
-affect the same data.
+container to a variable, the variable points, or **refers**, to the location of
+the container in memory.
+If you create a second variable from the first, both
+will refer to the same location.
+As a result, operations on one variable will
+affect the value of the other, because there's really only one container in
+memory and both variables refer to it.

+The example above uses lists, but other containers such as Series and
-The same holds true for Pandas objects.
-The variable `bill_value` is only a
+DataFrames behave the same way.
+The variable `bill_value` is just reference to
-reference to a portion of the data `banknotes` represents.
+a column in the `banknotes` DataFrame.

-We take a **copy** of objects to create a new reference when assigning
-variables:
+If you want to assign an independent copy of a container to a variable rather
+than a reference, you need to use a function or method to explicitly make a
+copy.
+Many containers have a `.copy` method that makes a copy:

 ```{code-cell}
 x = [1, 2]